-For earth and stone raw materials used for plants in Japan, we confirm the legality and sustainability at all mines through questionnaires or the results of informational interviews via trading companies, including whether TOTO-designated standards concerning reforestation or restoration of areas where mining has ended and measures to prevent pollution of rivers and lakes from mining or tailings are being met.
-We visit mines or resource production sites as needed to confirm conditions.
-We have confirmed that all mines has met our standards.
+For earth and stone raw materials used for plants in Japan, we confirm the legality and sustainability at all mines through assessment or the results of informational interviews via trading companies, including whether TOTO-designated standards concerning reforestation or restoration of areas where mining has ended and measures to prevent pollution of rivers and lakes from mining or tailings are being met.
+We visit mines or resource production sites as needed to confirm conditions and confirmed that all mines met our standards.

 Initiatives for keeping rivers clean (Standard item)

 As an initiative for keeping rivers clean, TOTO also monitors sedimentation reservoirs to ensure that the clear water above the sediment is discharged into the river.